EDUCBA Logo

 Example 1-2

-As we can see in example 2 above, additional columns are there, such as Columns C and D, when compared with sheet2.
-We need to retrieve data of Column C from sheet2 to sheet 1.
+As shown in example 2 above, additional columns, such as Columns C and D, are there when compared with sheet 2.
+We must retrieve data from Column C from sheet 2 to sheet 1.
 The steps to perform the VLOOKUP function are as follows.

 1. First, enter the formula =VLOOKUP (A2, Sheet2!$A$2:$D$7,3, FALSE) in cell C2, and press enter.